Trois-Ponts

 Trois-Ponts (/fr/; Troes-Ponts; both literally "Three Bridges") is a municipality of Wallonia located in the province of Liège, Belgium.

 On January 1, 2006, Trois-Ponts had a total population of 2,445.
-The total area is 68.90 km² which gives a population density of 35 inhabitants per km².
+The total area is 68.90 km^{2} which gives a population density of 35 inhabitants per km^{2}.
 It is situated at the confluence of the rivers Amblève and Salm.

 The municipality consists of the following districts: Basse-Bodeux, Fosse, and Wanne.

 A railway junction at Trois-Ponts connected the Vennbahn with the Liège-Troisvierges, Luxembourg line.

 History

-During the battle of the Bulge in december 1944, Trois-Ponts saw heavy fighting.
+During the battle of the Bulge in December 1944, Trois-Ponts saw heavy fighting.